How the General Data Protection Regulation (GDPR) Affects How You Do Business

 In all, there are 91 articles to this complicated law, but here are a few that stand out.

 Personal data subjects can maintain control of their own information and share it as they wish.
 This also involves the “right of erasure,” wherein your customers or prospects can demand that their information be deleted from your files.

 Your company must implement reasonable data security measures to protect against breach and exposure of personal information.

 Notification of authorities must be made within 72 hours of a data breach.
 EU citizens whose information has potentially been exposed must also be notified.

 Depending on the kind of personal information your business accesses, you might be required to appoint a data protection officer (DPO) to serve as the point person in maintaining GDPR compliance.

 Penalties for GDPR Violation

 The punishment for non-compliance can be quite severe, regardless of your location globally.
 The financial penalty, depending on the type of violation, can be as steep as four percent of your company’s annual revenue.

-Start by consulting with experts who know the full scope of the GDPR and can help you stay ahead of the changing legal landscape.
+Start by consulting with experts with international experience who know the full scope of the GDPR and can help you stay ahead of the changing legal landscape.